On Biased Compression for Distributed Learning: Superiority of Biased Compressors Under Statistical Assumptions

 Expectations in these expressions are taken with respect to the randomization of the compression operator rather than input vector $x$.
 Clearly, there exists $x$ for which these two operators incur identical variance, e.g. $x_1=\dots=x_d$.
 However, in practice we apply compression to gradients $x$ which evolve in time, and which may have heterogeneous components.
 In such situations, $\omega_{top}^k(x)$ could be much smaller than $\omega_{rnd}^k(x)$.
 This motivates a {\em quantitative study} of the {\em average case} behavior in which we make an {\em assumption} on the distribution of the coordinates of the compressed vector.

-\paragraph{Uniform and exponential distribution.} We first show that in the case of uniform and exponentially distributed entries, the difference is significant. \begin{lemma} Assume the coordinates of $x\in \R^d$ are i.i.d.\ \\ (a) If they follow uniform distribution over $[0,1]$, then
+\paragraph{Uniform and exponential distribution.} We first consider the case of uniform and exponentially distributed entries, and quantify the difference. \begin{lemma} Assume the coordinates of $x\in \R^d$ are i.i.d.\ \\ (a) If they follow uniform distribution over $[0,1]$, then

 (b) If they follow standard exponential distribution, then

 \end{lemma}

 \paragraph{Empirical comparison.} Now we compare these two sparsification methods on an empirical bases and show the significant advantage of greedy sparsifier against random sparsifier.
 We assume that coordinates of to-be-compressed vector are i.i.d.\ Gaussian random variables.